billyen2012/next-api-router/README.md

 You can also just directly pass ejs template to the `render()` method

 If you are deploying to Vercel, this is the way to go because Vercel will have problem copying your `.ejs` template after project built.
-So just stick to this approach to aviod all the hurdles.
+So just stick to this approach to avoid all the hurdles.

 ```js
 app.get("/render", async (req, res, next) => {